Ultimate Travel Guide California: Everything you need to know about solo travel in California.

 - Water bottle (stay hydrated in California heat).

-- Portable battery pack (lifesaver when travelling).
+- Portable battery pack (a lifesaver when travelling).

 - Camera!
 (I’m never without mine).